Restarting Exercise Safely After 60

 First: You Are Not Behind

-If you’ve been inactive for years or even decades your body has not failed you.
+If you’ve been inactive for years — or even decades — your body has not failed you.
+It has simply adapted to less movement.

 Common changes after inactivity include:

-Joint stiffness
+- Joint stiffness

-Reduced balance confidence
+- Reduced balance confidence

-Decreased muscle activation
+- Decreased muscle activation

-Slower transitions from sitting to standing
+- Slower transitions from sitting to standing

 These are normal responses to reduced use.

-They are not in permanent decline.
+They are not permanent decline.

 And they can improve with structured progression.